-Adding music to a ketamine infusion treatment can make the experience positive, while helping to reduce any chance of a negative experience.
-Music that invokes meditation and relaxation is ideal for ketamine infusions.
-People will choose a wide variety of music that helps to relax them, for one person that may be classical music, for another it may be soft rock, for another it may be waves and nature sounds.
+Some may suggest classical music, while others are fond of psychedelic rock or even nature sounds.
 The idea is to choose something that helps you to feel serene and peaceful.
-The disassociation feeling is enhanced by the music and helps you to experience the root causes of your depression or anxiety from a safe, mellow perspective.
-Noise-cancelling headphones and a blindfold can help you to relax and enhance your sensory experience which increases the effectiveness of your ketamine infusion treatment.
+The dissociation feeling is enhanced by the sounds and helps you to experience the root causes of your depression or anxiety from a safe and mellow perspective.
+Noise-canceling headphones and a blindfold can also help you relax and enhance your sensory experience which increases the effectiveness of your ketamine infusion treatment.

 The study group that listened to the music had 23 out of 40 report dreaming pleasant dreams, with no reports of any unpleasant experiences.
 The control group, that did not listen to music, had 10 people report unpleasant dreams.
-The control group also had 10 out of the 40 state that they would not ever do a similar anesthesia because of how unpleasant it was, while none of the study group said they would refuse similar anesthesia.
+The control group also had 10 out of the 40 propose that they would not ever do similar anesthesia because of how unpleasant it was, while none of the study group said they would refuse similar anesthesia.

-Following your treatment, it is recommended to relax with music for at least a half hour in our treatment room until you are ready to leave.
-Some people report that listening to the same musical play list days later will bring back some of that peaceful, dissociative feeling they had during their treatment, which can be helpful in reprogramming their brain.
+Following your treatment, it is recommended to relax with music for at least a half-hour in our treatment room until you are ready to leave.
+Some people report that listening to the same musical playlist days later will bring back some of that peaceful, dissociative feeling they had during their treatment, which can be helpful in reprogramming their brain.

-Ketamine Infusion Centers is committed to providing you the most positive experience possible with your ketamine infusion treatments.
-Our ketamine therapy for mental health treatment is available in Bakersfield, CA and Phoenix, AZ.
+Ketamine Infusion Centers is committed to providing you with the most positive experience possible with your ketamine infusion treatments.
+Our ketamine therapy for mental health treatment is available in Bakersfield, CA, and Phoenix, AZ.
 Our mental health specialists will develop an inclusive treatment plan to help you deal with depression, anxiety, PTSD, chronic pain, addiction, and trauma.
 Call us today to get started on the road to mental wellness.